Destinations Greece The Cyclades Santorini

 Reserve direct ↗

-The Santorini sibling of the more-famous Paros property — opened on the Oia outskirts (technically Tholos, the last residential cluster before Oia proper), renovated 2020–21.
-25 cliff-edge rooms, infinity pool with the direct Oia sunset alignment, the design language consistent with the Paros original (minimalist white-on-white with cypress accents).
+The Santorini sibling of the more-famous Paros property — opened on the Oia outskirts, renovated 2020–21.
+25 cliff-edge rooms, a freshwater pool with direct caldera views and the Oia sunset alignment, the design language consistent with the Paros original (minimalist white-on-white).
+Now a Premium All-Inclusive: a champagne welcome, in-room breakfast, and a sunset glass of champagne.
 Most-considered low-€€ Oia stay; book six weeks ahead.

 What it's known for